 This distinction between public/private that sustains the logic of legal interventions is "informed by dominant sexual ideology, which is pure, chaste, reproductive, noncommercial, heterosexual (in fact marital), and held sacred."
 This is what informs the distinction between good sex and bad sex.
-Thus if the woman strays from this and has consensual sex outside the marriage, same-sex relations, commercial sex then the law considers her sexuality to have become public, to have transgressed cultural norms and thus not to within the purview of protection of criminal law.
-This is precisely the logic as to why a prostitute is not entitled to right to privacy (against searches by police) since her relations are not personal or intimate in the manner in which the court understands, and hence those relations and by extension the prostitute's life cannot be admitted into the 'inner sanctum of privacy rights'.
+Thus, if the woman strays from this and has consensual sex outside the marriage, same-sex relations, and commercial sex then the law considers her sexuality to have become public, to have transgressed cultural norms and therefore not within the purview of protection of criminal law.
+This is precisely the logic as to why a prostitute is not entitled to right to privacy (against searches by police) since her relations are not personal or intimate in the manner in which the court understands, and hence, those relations and by extension the prostitute's life cannot be admitted into the 'inner sanctum of privacy rights'.
 However, the court can cross the line into the family and order for the restitution of conjugal rights (that has been upheld as constitutional).
-What is also interesting is that the notion of privacy .
+What is also interesting is that the notion of privacy discussed here was one of marital privacy (of the couple) rather than individual privacy.